chandanhpcic/docs/source/troubleshooting/performance.rst

 **Note regarding IPS**
 =====================================================================================================================

 When Suricata is running in IPS mode, Netmap is utilized to fetch packets off the line for inspection.
-By default, OPNsense has configured Suricata in such a way that the packet which has passed inspection will be re-injected into the host networking stack for routing/firewalling purposes.
+By default, Reticen8 has configured Suricata in such a way that the packet which has passed inspection will be re-injected into the host networking stack for routing/firewalling purposes.
 The current Suricata/Netmap implementation limits this re-injection to one thread only.
 Work is underway to address this issue since the new Netmap API (V14+) is now capable of increasing this thread count.
 Until then, no benefit is gained from RSS when using IPS.